Thunberg Leads Climate March At Milan Youth Summit - UrduPoint

 A few high-profile guests led the front of the parade including Thunberg and Ugandan activist Vanessa Nakate.

-Both were in Milan as part of the official UN gathering for the youth version of the COP26, to which 400 young people were invited.
+Both were in Milan as part of the official UN gathering for the youth version of the COP26 climate summit, to which 400 young people were invited.

 "The world is waking up and change is coming whether you like it or not," read a sign in the crowd.